pon3xD/kaluma/README.md

 ## TO DO (eventually)
  - Get a better DNS Record (like www.kaluma.net).
- - Add "The midnight games" (ask maia if you don't know what it is);
+ - Add "The midnight games" (ask iraposeiro if you don't know what it is);
  - Add an options page;
  - Add an option to select the look of the website:
    - Gradient Purple (default);